-Getting on a bicycle and going somewhere new is perhaps the most accessible way to have an adventure.
+Getting on a bicycle and going somewhere new is one of the most accessible ways to have an adventure.

 It doesn’t need to involve quitting your job, spending years planning, or embarking upon an odyssey of self discovery.
-It doesn’t need to look heroic.
-It doesn’t require “epic” days in the saddle, or energy gels, or Strava, or lycra.
-Nor does it have to involve physical hardship, highway traffic, vast mountain ranges, or continental crossings on a dollar a day with only pasta and stock-cubes for sustenance.
+It doesn’t need to look heroic on Instagram.
+It doesn’t require “epic” days in the saddle, or energy gels, or a Strava subscription, or lycra.
+Nor does it have to involve physical hardship, highway traffic, vast mountain ranges, or crossing continents on one dollar a day.

-Dig deeper and you’ll find dudes building custom surfboard-carriers and riding coastlines in search of the perfect break.
-You’ll find people building off-road bikepacking rigs, loading them up with home-made frame luggage and charting the unmapped dirt trails of South America and Central Asia.
+Dig deeper and you’ll find dudes building custom surfboard carriers and riding coastlines in search of the perfect break.
+You’ll find people building off-road bikepacking rigs, loading them up with home-made frame luggage and charting the unmapped dirt trails of South America and the former USSR.
 You’ll find tribes of modern-day hippies forming bands and roaming Europe on busking bike trips.
-You’ll find families cycling across continents with children of all ages, home-schooling in their tents and taking them on the best geography field trips imaginable every single day.
+You’ll find families cycling across continents with children of all ages, home-schooling in ultralight family-sized tents and taking them on the best geography field trips imaginable every single day.

 You’ll find people recreating cultural rite-of-passage journeys in traditional costume, people earning a living on the road by selling hand-made jewellery on exotic beaches, people riding from farm to farm as they work their way around the world.
 You’ll find cyclist photographers who spend months exploring on the profits of roadside postcard sales.
 You’ll hear of people serving bicycle-powered smoothies, not for money but just because they could.
 You’ll find people who travel money-free, bartering, dumpster-diving and volunteering their way across countries and continents.
 Whatever kind of eccentricity you might imagine, be sure that someone is out there doing it on a bicycle.

 Yes, you’re allowed to have fun on a bike trip.
-Not the type of fun you later convince yourself you had.
+Not Type 2 fun (the type you only later convince yourself you had).
 Actual, real fun.
 Sit by the riverside and read your favourite book.
 Wallow in a state of post-lunch, post-beer tranquillity for hours every afternoon.
-Cook elaborate meals.
+Cook elaborate banquets over your tiny camping stove.
 Eat ice cream.
 Brew coffee.
 Occasionally, ride your bicycle.

 Sleep in wonderful, wild places that only you will ever know.
 Sleep in terrible, ill-advised places where no-one would dream of looking.
 Meet new people every day.
 Ride across deserts in a state of utter solitude.
 Ignore everything except what’s happening right here, right now.
 Daydream until you can’t remember where you are.